 The anatomy of the neck, or cervical spine, is complex.
 It consists of seven cervical vertebrae (bones that provide structural support and house the spinal cord in the neck), eight cervical nerves that are derived from the spinal cord in the neck, inter-vertebral disks that lie between the vertebral bodies and act as a cushion, as well as joints that hold the vertebrae together and allow motion.
 These joints are lined by cartilage.
 Ligaments also help support the bony structure of the neck.
 The cervical nerves also divide into more nerves that innervate much of the head, the neck, the arms and other parts of the upper body.
 This elaborate structure and the complex signal processing mechanisms of the nerves, can be affected by numerous pathological states.
 In other words, there are numerous conditions that can cause neck or cervical spine pain.

 One of the most common causes of neck pain is injury.
 This can result from an acute process such as an accident or repetitive stress and strain.
 Most neck pain causes are a result of such injuries or trauma.
 A very common neck injury is whiplash syndrome resulting from an automobile accident, especially a rear end collision.
+If this has happened to you then you can look into a whiplash settlement for a car accident here.
 Whiplash refers to the injury secondary to sudden hyperextension of the neck from an indirect force i.e. one not directly applied to the neck.
 Symptoms of whiplash injury may not occur for up to 24 hours after the injury because it may take this long for bleeding and swelling to develop as a response to the injury.
 About one in ten patients experience loss of consciousness and almost all patients develop neck pain and stiffness.
 The neck pain may radiate to the arms.
 A fair number also develop headaches and shoulder pain.

 Severe whiplash injury may result in damage to a cluster of nerves known as the cervical sympathetic chain, resulting in nausea, dizziness and ringing in the ears.
 Long term complications resulting from damage to the cervical sympathetic chain include a condition known as complex regional pain syndrome.